BurntSushi/ty/README.md

-Parametric polymorphism at run time for Go
+Parametric polymorphism at run time for Go.